 Diana Chapman Walsh '66, 1993-2007

-Diana Chapman Walsh was the twelfth president of Wellesley and the fourth alumna to head the college.
-During her tenure, the college undertook a number of new initiatives, including an expanded programs in global education, experiential and service learning, and technology-assisted teaching and learning.
+Diana Chapman Walsh was the 12th president of Wellesley and the fourth alumna to head the college.
+During her tenure, the college undertook a number of new initiatives, including an expanded program in global education, experiential and service learning, and technology-assisted teaching and learning.
 Other important innovations during this period included the opening of the Davis Museum and Cultural Center, the establishment of the Religious and Spiritual Life Program, and the construction of the Knapp Media and Technology Center.

 Nannerl Overholser Keohane '61, 1981-1993

 Nannerl Overholser Keohane '61 participated in the Washington Internship Program while a student.
 She attended Oxford University on a Marshall Scholarship before getting her Ph.D. at Yale.
-She taught political science at Swarthmore, the University of Pennsylvania, and Stanford before returning to Wellesley College as its eleventh President.
+She taught political science at Swarthmore, the University of Pennsylvania, and Stanford before returning to Wellesley College as its 11th President.

 Under her leadership, Wellesley embraced multiculturalism.
 The College's sports facilities were vastly improved during her tenure and the Davis Museum and Cultural Center were built.
 The first-year cluster program and the writing and multicultural requirements were instituted.
 Advances in technology included automation of the library's catalog, the beginning of the College web site, and the installation of the satellite dish.
-Keohane left Wellesley in 1993 to become the first woman President of Duke University.
+Keohane left Wellesley in 1993 to become the first woman president of Duke University.